 PMI Chapter Finland organizes an annual conference in the spring.
-This year the event will take place on 25.5.2023 in Espoo under the theme Projects in sustainability & Technology - What's next?
-Please navigate to www.pmi-fi.org/ for general information on the PMI Finland Chapter, and to https://pmi-fi.org/calendar?eventId=17219 for further information on the annual conference.
+This year the event took place - after a three-year break due to COVID-19 - on 25.5.2023 in Espoo under the theme Projects in sustainability & Technology - What's next?
+There was an international audience of over 50, and six keynote presentations.
+Mrs. Donna Roberts, Director of Special Events for the chapter, welcomed the audience in the morning.